 To avoid that large amounts of UEs initiate deferred requests (almost) simultaneously, the AMF should select the Mobility Management back-off timer value so that the deferred requests are not synchronized.
+If NWDAF is deployed, the AMF may make use of UE signalling analytics provided by NWDAF, as defined in clause 6.x.x of TS 23.288 [86], to determine the Mobility Management back-off timer value provided to UEs.